WinterYukky/aws-cdk-neuronx-patterns/README.md

   });
 ```

-To change your own inference code, you can pass the code source.
+To use your own inference code, you can pass the code to model data option.

 ```ts
 import * as s3Deplyment from "aws-cdk-lib/aws-s3-deployment";